6 Holiday PPC campaign mistakes to avoid

 I set up my Christmas PPC in August.
 That’s right, August.
 While you people are still lounging at the beach, I’m thinking snowflakes and Santa Claus.
 Analytics (and years of experience) show me that my clients’ customers start searching for their products in September.
 That means I need to do my keyword research, write new ads and set up landing pages WAY ahead of time so I can pop the cork right after Labor Day and still have time for last minute changes.
 Now we’re already past Labor Day, so that means you should probably start thinking about it now.
 But it’s ok, you can finish reading the post first.

 You also need to know that last reasonable shipping date before the holidays.
 That means LOOK AT THE CALENDAR.
 My ads will shut down on December 22 this year.

 2. Don’t forget the other guy.

 I often have competitors pimping the same products I do.
 Raven is loaded with more espionage tools than 007, but for these purposes, I like the Event Manager; not only can I track my own seasonal campaigns, I can track when each competitor starts his.
 And KEEP THOSE EVENTS around because they’ll come in handy next year.
 (I have been lobbying @RavenJon for multiple event colors so I can see at a glance what’s what, but you can also use the event tags.)
-I particularly like to make sure I get at least a week or two jump on the
+I particularly like to make sure I get at least a week or two jump on the enemies other guys.

 3. Don’t forget mobile.